crowding/nseval/README.md

 ### What `nse` doesn't do

-`nse` does not implement quasiquotation or hygeinic macros or DSLs or pattern matching or static analysis or automated code refactoring, but it is intended to be a solid foundation to build those kinds of facilities on!
+`nse` does not implement quasiquotation or hygeinic macros or DSLs or pattern matching or static analysis or automated code refactoring.
+But it is intended to be a solid foundation to build those kinds of facilities on!

-`nse` doesn't introduce new syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and standard-evaluating equivalents are always also present
+`nse` doesn't introduce new syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and standard-evaluating equivalents are always also present.

 # EXAMPLE